Least action principles for incompressible flows and geodesics between shapes: Relaxed least-action principles for two-fluid incompressible flow and displacement interpolation

 In a series of papers that includes \cite{Brenier89,Brenier92,Brenier97,Brenier99,Brenier2008,Brenier2013}, Brenier studied Arnold's least-action principles for incompressible Euler flows by introducing relaxed versions that involve convex minimization problems, for which duality principles yield information about minimizers and/or minimizing sequences.

-In this section, we describe a simple variant of Brenier's theories that provides a relaxed least-action principle for a two-fluid incompressible flow in which one fluid can be taken as vacuum.
-For this degenerate case we show that the displacement interpolant (Wasserstein geodesic) provides the unique minimizer. {Moreover, the concatenated Euler sprays that we constructed to prove Theorem~\ref{t:complete} provide a minimizing sequence for the relaxed problem.}
+In this section, we describe a simple variant of Brenier's theories that provides a relaxed least-action principle for a two-fluid incompressible fluid mixture in an Eulerian framework, in which one fluid can be taken as vacuum.
+For this mixture model in the fluid/vacuum case, we show that the displacement interpolant (Wasserstein geodesic) provides the unique minimizer, and moreover the concatenated Euler sprays that we constructed to prove Theorem~\ref{t:complete} provide a minimizing sequence for the relaxed problem.

-We remark that Lopes Filho et al.~\cite{LopesNP} studied a variant of Brenier's relaxed least-action principles for variable density incompressible flows.
-As we indicate below, their formulation is closely related to ours, but it requires fluid density to be positive everywhere.
+Our mixture model can be cast in an equivalent weaker form that compares closely with work of Lopes Filho et al.~\cite{LopesNP}, who studied a variant of Brenier's relaxed least-action principles for variable density incompressible flows in a Lagrangian framework when the fluid density is positive everywhere.
+We describe this weaker equivalent in Appendix~\ref{a:LAP}, where we also use it to prove existence of a minimizer in the general case.